 Can I pay Erie Insurance with credit card?

-You can pay your Erie Insurance bill online with a credit card through Erie’s secure online payment system.
-Erie accepts Visa, MasterCard, Discover and American Express cards.
-Credit card payments aren’t available with all of Erie’s payment plans or with the Erie Family Life policies.
+You can pay your Erie Insurance bill online with a credit card through the secure online payment system.
+This company accepts Visa, MasterCard, Discover, and American Express cards.
+Credit card payments aren't available with all of Erie's payment plans or with the Erie Family Life policies.

 Who founded Erie Insurance?

 Erie Insurance was founded on April 20, 1925 by H.O.
 Hirt and O.G.
 Crawford in Erie, Pennsylvania with just car insurance offered.
-Three years later, Erie expanded by adding another office in Pittsburgh.
+Three years later, they expanded by adding another office in Pittsburgh.
 In 1953, it expanded out of Pennsylvania and opened a branch in Silver Spring, Maryland, in 1953.
-Now, Erie insurance offers many insurance products in many states.
+Now, insurance products are offered in many states.

 Where available (only in some states), Erie offers new car protection - if you have a car up to 2 years old and it's totaled it will be replaced with a new car of the current model year.

 Erie also offers first accident forgiveness for its policyholders of at least three years.
-If you are in your first at-fault accident, your rates won’t increase as a result.
-Plus, Erie offers a diminishing deductible of $100 off for each year that you’re claim free, up to $500.
+If you are in your first at-fault accident, your rates won't increase as a result.
+Plus, they offer a diminishing deductible of $100 off for each year that you're claim-free, up to $500.